manticoresoftware/manticoresearch-php/docs/configuration.md

 *  host -  IP or DNS of server (part of a connection)
 *  port -   HTTP API port (part of a connection)
-*  connections - list of connections
+*  connections - array of connections
 *  connectionStrategy - name of connection pool strategy, default is `StaticRoundRobin`
-*  transport -  transport class name, default `Http` (part of a connection)
+*  transport -  transport class name or object, default `Http` (part of a connection)
 *  retries - number of retries to perform in case of hard failure

 If there is a single connection used, it can be defined directly in the configuration array like: